Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

-From Table~\ref{tab:table6}, the UCCSD calculations without Trotter decomposition yield almost the same $\Delta E$ values for both LMO and CMO-based calculations, and the $\Delta E$ values of the dimer are twice of that of the monomer; i.e., Trotter-free UCCSD satisfies the size-consistency condition.
-Small differences in the $\Delta E$ values of dimer with CMO and LMO are due to rounding errors in the AO $\rightarrow$ MO transformation.
-In contrast, when the Trotter decomposition is used to construct the UCCSD quantum circuit, the $\Delta E$ of dimer with CMO is significantly larger than the $2\times \Delta E\rm{(Monomer)}$.
-Since the $\Delta E$ value for dimer with LMO is approximately double of the $\Delta E$ of monomer, we concluded that size-consistency condition of the VQE-UCCSD can be maintained when the molecular orbitals localized on each monomer are used in the calculations.
-This observation is very important for the application of the VQE-UCCSD method to large systems.
-In the present FMO-UCCSD calculations the molecular orbitals used for the dimers are not completely localized on the monomers, and the size-consistency condition may be broken to some extent.
-We expect that the use of localized molecular orbitals will improve the correlation energy of the dimers and the sum of the correlation energies, and the FMO-UCCSD calculations with the localized orbitals are in progress.
-It should be noted that the dependence of the Trotter error on the locality of the molecular orbitals was investigated by Babbush and coworkers~\cite{Babbush-2015}, and they reported that the Trotter error is larger for localized orbital basis than for canonical orbitals and natural orbitals.
-The reported study focused only on single molecule (monomer), and our discussions are based on comparing the energies of monomers and a dimer.
-Our results do not contradict the previous study.
+From TABLE~\ref{tab:table6}, the UCCSD calculations without Trotter decomposition yield almost the same $\Delta E$ values for both LMO- and CMO-based calculations, and the $\Delta E$ values of the dimer are twice those of the monomer; i.e., Trotter-free UCCSD satisfies the size-consistency condition.
+Small differences in the $\Delta E$ values of the dimer with CMO and LMO are due to rounding errors in the AO $\rightarrow$ MO transformation.
+In contrast, when the Trotter decomposition is used to construct the UCCSD quantum circuit, the $\Delta E$ of the dimer with CMO is significantly larger than the $2\times \Delta E\rm{(Monomer)}$.
+Since the $\Delta E$ value for dimer with LMO is approximately twice the $\Delta E$ of monomer, we concluded that the size-consistency condition of the VQE-UCCSD can be maintained when the molecular orbitals localized on each monomer are used in the calculations.

 In the present study, we used the first-order Trotter decomposition given in Eq. (\ref{eq:eq5}), with the number of Trotter slices $M = 1$.
 To further investigate the relationship between Trotter error and the size-consistency, we run the UCCSD:PW simulations with $M$ changed from 1 to 5.
 We also carried out the UCCSD:PW simulations with the second-order Trotter decomposition given in Eq. (\ref{eq:eq6}).

 The results are summarized in TABLE S3 in the Supplementary Materials.
 The simulations ended within one hour when GPU is used.
 The UCCSD:PW energies of monomer (4H cluster) and dimer (8H cluster) with LMO do not change by using a larger number of Trotter slices or by adopting the second-order Trotter decomposition.
 For the dimer calculations with CMO, in contrast, the deviation from the CAS-CI energy systematically decreases with increasing $M$.
 However, even for $M = 5$, the UCCSD:PW energy does not converge to the Trotter-free UCCSD energy calculated by using \texttt{expm\_multiply} in SciPy.
 This result also implies the importance of using LMO in the FMO scheme in conjunction with the VQE-UCCSD.